MQuy/mlang/mc/README.md

 ### Semantic Analyzer

-We replace const expressions (like initializer for static or file scope variables) with literals
+- replace const expressions (like initializer for static or file scope variables) with literals
+- throw exceptions if there is any invalid expression

 ### LLVM